gfalbery/SpRanger/README.md

 Change them to rasters with this script:

-`RangePlot` will plot a species' ranges on the earth.
+`RangePlot` will plot (a list of) species' ranges on the earth.

 Get proportional species overlaps with `PairsWisely`, which takes a rasterstack with one layer per species and returns a square overlap matrix where each row and column is a species and each cell is a proportion of raster grid cells that both species inhabit.

 `GetIntersects` will take the rasterstack and iteratively produce a list of range overlap rasters, one range per species pair.
 I **highly recommend** using `PairsWisely`first to get the range overlap matrix, then feeding that into the `Predicate` argument.
-It will save bags of time.
+It will save bags of time, as the function will avoid wasting time getting range overlaps for species that you already know don't overlap at all.